yuliyabambolina92-hash/Roma-traduttore-/replit.md

 ## Overview

-This is a Discord bot that provides real-time message translation functionality through emoji reactions.
+This is a comprehensive Discord Translation Bot v2.0 that provides real-time message translation functionality through emoji reactions.
 Users can react to messages with flag emojis to trigger automatic translations into their preferred languages.
-The bot leverages the free Google Translate API to support 50+ languages and is built using Discord.js v14 for modern Discord API compatibility.
-It includes an Express web server for uptime monitoring and duplicate translation prevention through intelligent caching.
+The bot leverages the free Google Translate API to support 100+ languages and is built using Discord.js v14.22.1 for modern Discord API compatibility.
+It includes production-ready features like Express web server for uptime monitoring, intelligent caching to prevent duplicates, comprehensive error handling, performance monitoring, and is optimized for deployment on Replit, Render, and other cloud platforms.

 ## User Preferences